kid0733/SnapGram/README.md

 # 🥊 OnePunchGram 📸

-Get ready to experience the future of social media with OnePunchGram! 🚀 Developed as a personal project by [Your Name] in the vibrant city of Sydney, Australia 🇦🇺, during February 2024, this cutting-edge app will knock your socks off! 💥 OnePunchGram combines a stunning user interface, infinite scrolling capabilities, and a native mobile feel to deliver a seamless and immersive social media experience like no other! 😎
+Get ready to experience the future of social media with OnePunchGram! 🚀 Developed as a personal project by me in the vibrant city of Sydney, Australia 🇦🇺, during February 2024, this cutting-edge app will knock your socks off! 💥 OnePunchGram combines a stunning user interface, infinite scrolling capabilities, and a native mobile feel to deliver a seamless and immersive social media experience like no other! 😎

 ## 🌟 Features